ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Managed Services on AWS and DevOps/Week 4/W4 - Day 1 & 2 - Deploying Java Web App and MySQL Containers.md

 if you do `ps -ef` inside a mysql container, nothing will happen, some of this commands are suppressed by the layers for safety.
 Same happens with `kill -9 l`

 `mysql -u root -p` then you enter password
 ## Saving image on a USB
 `docker save image_id > tomcatapp.tar` This will create the assembly/config file that can create the image

 `docker laod < config_file.tar` loading the image from an external source

+## Restricting resources to a container
+HTTPD servers can potentially run in a restrictive environment - you don't need a lot of memory for this:

+`docker run -d -p 80:80 --name small_http -m 10m httpd`

+the command -m restricts this container to 10mb.
+After running this command you'll see that the memory has been restricted.

+### Check resources used by a container
+`docker stats container_name`

+`docker stats -all` gives you all the containers

+### Containers can potentially grow
+That's why you need to restrict them if you don't want resources to be over used

+## Bulk Commands
+Bulk remove
+`docker rm $(docker ps -a -q)`

+Bulk stop:
+`docker stop $(docker ps -a -q)`

+remove images
+`docker rmi $(docker images -q)`